 But even then…

-They have an edge on you, and no matter how hard you play catch-up, they will always keep the edge as long as they remain vigilant.
+They’ve been employing SEO services for a few years already and they have an edge over your website.
+No matter how hard you play catch-up, they will always keep the edge as long as they remain vigilant.

 Hence the headline for this fundamental truth: your website is not strong enough.
 You need to publish strategic content in other websites too.